jurassicLizard/byte-ao/README.md

 ## Security Considerations
 This library includes functionality to securely erase sensitive data from memory, but offers no guarantees against sophisticated memory forensic techniques or side-channel attacks.
 Always follow security best practices when handling cryptographic material.

+**Note on Secure Wipe Testing:** The secure memory wiping procedures, while implemented, are not yet thoroughly tested with unit tests.
+This functionality should be considered a work in progress from a verification standpoint.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.